Front Range Film Festival

 The 7th Annual Front Range Film Festival Celebrates Colorado’s independent filmmakers and filmmakers from abroad.
 We love the diverse crafts involved behind the scenes and recognize the struggle to create independent cinema.

-Please Join us in our 7th annual year — two fun-filled days, April 26th to 27th.
-Colorado Craft Cinema at it’s best, plus a diverse selection of films in the artisitic gem of a city.
-Longmont on Colorado’s Front Range.
+Please Join us in our 7th annual year — two fun-filled days, April 23rd to 24th.
+Colorado Craft Cinema at it’s best, plus a diverse selection of films in the artisitic gem of a city, Longmont, on Colorado’s Front Range.
+New for 2019 – an Oscar viewing party!

 2018 Feature Films